Role Sole product designer

 There was something I was missing.
 I approached the usability studies with a different mindset.
 Instead of directly instructing the user to perform a task, I'll make them think about how to perform the task.

-By changing my approach and allowing users to think through tasks, I uncovered pain points in the new design.
+By changing my approach and allowing users to think through tasks, instead of directing them to perform tasks, I uncovered pain points that drove new improvements.

 Time-on-task increased by 800% from the original usability study, which averaged 5 seconds.